 Progress Toward Goal

-In 2010, Lilly’s energy use equaled 11,200,000 million BTUs, compared with 11,300,000 million BTUs in 2009 (see graph).
-Energy intensity improved more than 12 percent from 593 kBTUs/square foot in 2007 to 520 kBTUs/square foot in 2010, on track to meet the company’s goal of a 15 percent improvement by 2013.
-These changes were due primarily to increased awareness of our energy goal and implementation of energy conservation measures identified through energy assessments, including improvements in boiler efficiency, chiller optimization, HVAC system enhancement, addition of laboratory fume hoods, and many others.
+In 2012, Lilly’s energy use totaled 10,900,000 million BTUs, almost 1 percent more than 2011 (see graph).
+Since 2007, our energy intensity per square foot of facility space has improved by nearly 18 percent, exceeding the company’s goal of a 15 percent reduction by 2013.38 These changes were due primarily to increased awareness of our energy goal and implementation of energy conservation measures identified through energy assessments, including improvements in boiler efficiency, chiller optimization, HVAC system enhancement, addition of laboratory fume hoods, and many others.

 Progress Toward Goal